GoosefleetEO/aa-moonmining/README.md

 # Moonplanner

-Moonplanner is a plugin for [AllianceAuth](https://gitlab.com/allianceauth/allianceauth) to allow alliances to better manage moons and their extraction schedules.
+Moonplanner is a plugin for [AllianceAuth](https://gitlab.com/allianceauth/allianceauth) to allow alliances to manage moon extractions and to build and research a moon database.

 **IMPORTANT**

-- This is a heavy modified fork of the original "moonstuff" app from colcrunch.
-It's not migration compatible with the original due to major changes in the data model.
-Data migration from moonstuff is possible, but would require a custom data migration script.
+- This is a heavy modified fork of the original [moonstuff](https://gitlab.com/colcrunch/aa-moonstuff) by [colcrunch](https://gitlab.com/colcrunch).
+It's not migration compatible with the original due to major changes in the data model. ( Data migration from **moonstuff** would be possible with a custom data migration script.)

-- This app requires [allianceauth-evesde](https://gitlab.com/ErikKalkoken/allianceauth-evesde) to be installed to work.
+- This app requires [allianceauth-evesde](https://gitlab.com/ErikKalkoken/allianceauth-evesde) to be installed and fully updated to work.

 WIP !!